 Summary Table: Gasket Material Impact

-| Material | Corrosion Resistance | Temperature Range | Environmental Impact |
+| Material | Corrosion Resistance | Temperature Range | Typical Use |

 |---|---|---|---|

-| PTFE | Excellent | -200 to 260°C | Low risk of leaks |
+| PTFE | Excellent | -200 to 260°C | Chemical service and corrosive pipelines |

-| Graphite | Good | -200 to 450°C | May increase flange corrosion |
+| Graphite | Good | -200 to 450°C | High-temperature service |

-| Rubber | Moderate | -40 to 120°C | Suitable for water/oil lines |
+| Rubber | Moderate | -40 to 120°C | Water and oil utility lines |

 Identifying Problems

-| Diagnostic Method | Signs/Indicators |
+| Diagnostic Method | Signs / Indicators |

 |---|---|

-| Visual Inspection | Little change in gasket thickness, faint flange marks, surface residue |
+| Visual Inspection | Little change in gasket thickness, faint flange marks, surface residue, wetness pattern |

-| Chemical Attack | Cracking, softening, discoloration |
+| Chemical Attack | Cracking, softening, discoloration, swelling |

 | Hardening of Elastomers | Brittle or cracked gasket material |

-| Installation Issues | Powder or pits on gasket surface |
+| Installation Issues | Powder, pits, off-center seating, shifted gasket |

-| Uneven Compression | Stress cracks, uneven thickness |
+| Uneven Compression | Stress cracks, uneven thickness, partial flange contact marks |

 | Over Compression | Crushed or damaged gasket |

-| Re-use of Gaskets | Multiple compression lines |
+| Re-use of Gaskets | Multiple compression lines or distorted sealing body |

-Choosing a Flange Gasket
+Choosing a Replacement Flange Gasket

-| Criteria | Description |
+| Criteria | What to Check |

 |---|---|

-| Pressure Rating | Maximum pressure the gasket can withstand |
+| Pressure Rating | Maximum pressure the gasket can withstand without blowout or loss of seal |

-| Temperature Resistance | Ability to handle system temperatures |
+| Temperature Resistance | Ability to handle startup, shutdown, and operating temperatures |

-| Chemical Compatibility | Resistance to process fluids |
+| Chemical Compatibility | Resistance to the process media and cleaning chemicals |

 Installation Steps

-Correct installation prevents leaks and extends gasket life.
+Correct installation prevents repeat gasket failure.

-- Align the flanges using alignment tools.
+- Align the flanges using alignment tools and confirm the joint is not under pipe stress.

 - Insert the gasket evenly and center it between the flange faces.

-- Lubricate bolt threads and nut-bearing surfaces.
+- Lubricate bolt threads and nut-bearing surfaces where the bolting procedure requires it.

 - Hand-tighten bolts in a crisscross pattern.